Mississippi gov signs bill limiting transgender athletes

 Chase Strangio, a transgender-rights attorney with the national ACLU, said the Mississippi bill “is very vague and seemingly unenforceable.”

-“Unfortunately, there is already rampant discrimination against trans youth in Mississippi, which means people are already driven out of sport,” said Strangio.
-“Gov. Reeves’s statement makes clear that this isn’t about sports at all, this is about attacking trans youth and stopping kids from being trans — a dangerous project with deadly consequences.”
+“Unfortunately, there is already rampant discrimination against trans youth in Mississippi, which means people are already driven out of sport,” Strangio said.

+Alliance Defending Freedom is a conservative group defending the Idaho law and representing three cisgender girls in a Connecticut lawsuit that seeks to prevent transgender athletes from competing in girls sports.
+In a statement Thursday, Alliance Defending Freedom attorney Christiana Holcomb praised the Mississippi law.

+"When we ignore science and biological reality, female athletes lose medals, podium spots, public recognition, and opportunities to compete," Holcomb said.

 The Mississippi Senate passed the bill Feb.
 11, and the House passed it March 3.
 The votes were largely along party lines, with most Republicans supporting the bill and most Democrats either opposing it or refraining from voting.